 3) Size

 Kitchen cabinets are usually 24 inches deep.
 The bathroom vanity is 21 inches deep.
 If your bathroom is smaller, it can even be shallower.
 They also tend to be shorter, around 30 to 34 inches tall, compared to the standard 36-inch kitchen cabinet height.
-But remember, you can always customize the size and height that works best for your bathroom.
+But remember, you can always customize the size and height that works best for your bathroom from a bathroom vanity manufacturer.

 4) Both are used for storage but different